 A piece of ginger about 4cm long, chopped up

-2 tbsp soy sauce (use fish sauce if not vegan)
+2 tablespoons of soy sauce (use fish sauce if not vegan)

 M E T H O D